cube-drone/rt0/players-guide/src/gm/factions.md

 ### The System

-The democratic government of Moon Unit Zappa has been cordoned off to one co-operatively owned company, "System for Democracy, Freedom, and Open Source Software", SYSDFOSS, that argues amongst itself ineffectually in a loop, seemingly eternally, and which rarely accomplishes anything.
+The democratic government of Paradise Lua has been cordoned off to one co-operatively owned company, "System for Democracy, Freedom, and Open Source Software", SYSDFOSS, that argues amongst itself ineffectually in a loop, seemingly eternally, and which rarely accomplishes anything.

 SYSDFOSS has been made broadly responsible for filling in the cracks of society left by the large